 In short, the ACC determines what rates your utility companies can charge you for water and power; thereby impacting your family’s budget.

 The ACC has a history of branching out their scope of authority by edging ever closer into policy making.
 While this is allowed via their permissive authority, it is ultimately a secondary function to their primary, plenary, authority of rate setting.
-It is important to have a Commissioner that understands this division and helps to keep the ACC on-track, focused on keeping rates low, and not spending valuable resources on additional policy that is outside their plenary authority.
+It is important to have Commissioners that understand this division and help to keep the ACC on track, focused on keeping rates low, and not spending valuable resources on additional policy that is outside their plenary authority.
+As promised, Kevin and I have been doing this since being sworn in January 2023.